aesuli/Kindle-Photo-Frame/README.md

 ### Autostart

-To have photoframe.sh to automatically running every time the Kindle boots, a modification the script `/etc/init.d/boot_finished` must be modified:
+To have photoframe.sh to automatically running every time the Kindle boots, the script `/etc/init.d/boot_finished` must be modified:
 ```
 cd /etc/init.d
 mntroot rw